harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/common-tunables-for-pod-faults.md

 ---
-title: Common Pod Fault Tunables
+title: Common pod fault tunables
 ---
 Fault tunables which are common to all pod-level faults are listed here.
-These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.
+These tunables can be provided at `.spec.experiment[*].spec.components.env` in the chaosengine.

 ### Target specific pods